schroedermatt/data-demo/assets/04_hands-on-schema-registry.md

 }
 ```

 So how do we get this incompatible schema update registered?
-You've got a couple options.
+There are a couple options.

 1. Register the breaking schema under a new subject, `user-v2`.
 This breaks the versioning chain of the previous subject and creates an entirely new subject starting at version 1 (see image below for a visual of compatible vs incompatible changes).